 Value the Voice provides members of the CSP community with an opportunity to share their story.
 This session interprets the theme "The Rose that Grew".

 On August 24, 2020, Dr. Konstantina (Dina) Karageorgos will assume the position of CSP's Associate Director of Instruction.

-The Comprehensive Studies Program (CSP) was established in 1983; its mission is to support, provide academic guidance for, and retain undergraduate students from diverse populations with outstanding potential for success at the University of Michigan.
-CSP coordinates and provides instruction, advising, student development opportunities, and a supportive community; it also oversees the University's Summer Bridge Program.
-CSP works with an entering class of about 450 students, many of whom remain part of the program throughout their undergraduate experience at Michigan.
+The Comprehensive Studies Program (CSP) is a premier student success program that was established in 1983; its mission is to continuously engage, shape, provide academic guidance for, and retain undergraduate students from diverse populations with outstanding potential for success at the University of Michigan.
+CSP coordinates and provides student-centered instruction, holistic advising, counseling, student development opportunities, and a supportive learning community to equip our students with the academic, personal, and social tools that lead to academic achievement, retention and graduation.